10 Common Plumbing Mistakes Homeowners Make (And How to Avoid Them)

 How do I know if a plumbing repair is beyond my DIY skill level?

 A good rule of thumb: if the repair involves shutting off the main water supply, cutting into walls, working near a water heater, or dealing with a sewer line, call a professional.
-Jobs that require permits — like rerouting pipes or adding new fixtures — legally require a licensed plumber in most states.
+Jobs that require permits, like rerouting pipes or adding new fixtures, legally require a licensed plumber in most states.
 DIY is fine for small fixes like replacing a toilet flapper, a showerhead, or a faucet aerator.
-When in doubt, consult how to choose a plumber to find a trusted pro before things get worse.
+When in doubt, our emergency plumber guide can help you decide whether the situation warrants professional help.

 What are the signs of a hidden plumbing leak?